sadsa/crate-flickr-app/README.md

 ## Dependencies

 If you are running OSX, you will need to install Compass Styles to use `grunt serve`.
 Install Compass via gem using `gem install compass`.
-Note: You may run into permission errors when executing this, use `sudo gem install compass` to grant permissions.
+Note: You may run into permission errors when executing this.
+Use `sudo gem install compass` to get past this.

 ## Build & development